bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 ## The Power of Ruby, in Front Matter

 For advanced use cases where you wish to generate dynamic values for front matter variables, you can use Ruby Front Matter (hereafter named rbfm).
-(Requires Bridgetown v0.21 or greater.
-Only applies to sites using the [Resource content engine](/docs/resources)—otherwise read the Legacy Format of Ruby Front Matter section below.)

 Any valid Ruby code is allowed in rbfm as long as it returns a `Hash`—or an object which `respond_to?(:to_h)`.
 There are several different ways you can define rbfm at the top of your file.
 This is so syntax highlighting will work in various different template scenarios.